View all web browser and mobile devices available in our cloud-based test lab.

-The benefits of test automation are many.
-In this blog, we break down the automated testing benefits that will make the biggest impact on your business.
+The upside of test automation is big.
+In this blog, we break down the top test automation benefits that will make the biggest impact on your business.

 There are a lot of automated testing benefits.
 Here are our top seven:

-Keep reading to learn more about these tangible benefits of test automation.
+Keep reading to learn more about these tangible test automation benefits.

 The biggest test automation benefit is a faster feedback loop (which enables a quicker time to market).